Endersik4/MarineRunner/ListOfAllFeatures.md

 	- Can spawn more bullets at once (like shotgun)<br/>
 	- The weapon can be set to automatic (by holding down the button, the weapon will fire continuously).<br/>
 	- When a bullet spawns then a random value from the range is selected for the bullet rotation<br/>
-	- The gun can sway while moving the camera or in motion  (diffrent sway for other case)<br/>
-	- Animation: Shoot, Reload and empty magazine<br/>

 <h3> <a href="https://www.youtube.com/embed/dtFB4vfd2Eg"> Albertos </a> (crafting item robot)</h3>
 	- It Takes player's location and then selects a random location within a specified radius around the player's location and goes there <br/>